 With all of its advantages, the Kiva fulfillment System is still not for everyone.
 We have discussed our opinions on why this is the case within the body of this article.
 We believe that this is a solution that best fits distribution operations that have a high degree of unit and/or inner pack picking, small order size and a high amount of travel time required to fill customer orders.
 We see the Kiva Solution having a best fit for distribution centers that have up to say 30,000 stocking items or thereabouts.
 We believe that parts distribution operations with 100,000+ parts in stock will be less inclined to invest in this type of technology because the investment costs are too high.

-Kiva does not publicly disclose its sales revenues.
-There are some estimates that suggest revenues are in the order of U.S. $65 - 100 Million as at year-end 2011.
-Assuming that this figure is reasonable, then we believe that Kiva Systems can realistically grow revenues ten-fold to $650 Million over the next 5 - 7 years.
-We think that there is a strong need for this type of solution in the Internet retail market and also in retail store fulfillment, especially where the value of the merchandise is high and the store size is relatively small.
+There are some estimates that Kiva’s revenues prior to the Amazon acquisition were in the order of U.S. $65 - 100 Million as at year-end 2011.
+Had the company not been acquired, we believe that Kiva Systems could have realistically grown revenues ten-fold to $650 Million over a 5 - 7 year period.
+We believe that there is a strong need for this type of solution in the e-commerce retail market and also in retail store fulfillment, especially where the value of the merchandise is high and the store size is relatively small.
 We think that there is a significant opportunity for this type of technology to be expanded upon to support a wider variety of distribution operations.
 For example, there is no reason why this concept could not be deployed in a full case picking environment where SKU counts are modest and pallets are the platform used to transfer goods to the pick stations.
 Lastly, we believe that as production levels of the orange robots increase, there will be efficiency advantages to be gained.
 In turn, this will reduce production costs which will enable the overall solution price point to be lowered.
-This in turn will widen the market opportunity for Kiva because their solution will become more accessible to distributors who are trying to rationalize the business case for this innovative technology solution.
+This in turn will widen the market opportunity for Kiva-like solutions because their solution will become more accessible to distributors who are trying to rationalize the business case for this innovative technology solution.